Imperial units: Bahamas

+Belize

+Both imperial units and metric units are used in Belize.
+Both systems are legally recognized by the National Metrology Act.

+Myanmar

+According to the CIA, in June 2009, Myanmar was one of three countries that had not adopted the SI metric system as their official system of weights and measures.
+Metrication efforts began in 2011.
+The Burmese government set a goal to metricate by 2019, which was not met, with the help of the German National Metrology Institute.

 Other countries

 Some imperial measurements remain in limited use in Malaysia, the Philippines, Sri Lanka and South Africa.
 Measurements in feet and inches, especially for a person's height, are frequently encountered in conversation and non-governmental publications.

 Prior to metrication, it was a common practice in Malaysia for people to refer to unnamed locations and small settlements along major roads by referring to how many miles the said locations were from the nearest major town.
 In some cases, these eventually became the official names of the locations; in other cases, such names have been largely or completely superseded by new names.
 An example of the former is Batu 32 (literally "Mile 32" in Malay), which refers to the area surrounding the intersection between Federal Route 22 (the Tamparuli-Sandakan highway) and Federal Route 13 (the Sandakan-Tawau highway).
 The area is so named because it is 32 miles west of Sandakan, the nearest major town.

 Petrol is still sold by the imperial gallon in Anguilla, Antigua and Barbuda, Belize, Myanmar, the Cayman Islands, Dominica, Grenada, Montserrat, St Kitts and Nevis and St. Vincent and the Grenadines.
 The United Arab Emirates Cabinet in 2009 issued the Decree No. (270 / 3) specifying that, from 1 January 2010, the new unit sale price for petrol will be the litre and not the gallon, which was in line with the UAE Cabinet Decision No. 31 of 2006 on the national system of measurement, which mandates the use of International System of units as a basis for the legal units of measurement in the country.
 Sierra Leone switched to selling fuel by the litre in May 2011.

 In October 2011, the Antigua and Barbuda government announced the re-launch of the Metrication Programme in accordance with the Metrology Act 2007, which established the International System of Units as the legal system of units.
 The Antigua and Barbuda government has committed to a full conversion from the imperial system by the first quarter of 2015.

+In March 2025, Dubai completed the switch from imperial gallons to cubic metres as the unit to measure water consumption.